Sea Level Rise

 Burlingame’s Bayfront is located between Highway 101 and the San Francisco Bay in Burlingame.
 The area is low lying and exposed to flood risks and sea level rise hazards.
 Existing riprap floodwalls provide only minimal protection.
 The area is vulnerable to storm surges and flooding; in future decades there will likely be inundation.

-The City of Burlingame is studying the potential impacts of sea level rise on the Bayfront and adaptation strategies to reduce future flood risks.
-This effort, known as Sea Change Burlingame, is a high-level assessment that builds upon San Mateo County's Sea Level Rise Vulnerability Assessment completed for the Bayfront and other study areas along the Bay shoreline.
-The project will inform policies and future planning efforts and focus on identifying a range of adaptation options.
-The project includes community engagement to gain an understanding of the issues involved with the Bayfront.
-Sea Change Burlingame is supported by Climate Ready SMC, an initiative of the County of San Mateo Office of Sustainability.
+In 2019 the City of Burlingame began studying the potential impacts of sea level rise on the Bayfront and adaptation strategies to reduce future flood risks.
+This effort, known as Sea Change Burlingame, provided a high-level assessment that builds upon San Mateo County's Sea Level Rise Vulnerability Assessment completed for the Bayfront and other study areas along the Bay shoreline.
+The project has informed policies and future planning efforts such as the zoning ordinance described above, and has focused on identifying a range of adaptation options.
+The project included community engagement to gain an understanding of the issues involved with the Bayfront.
+Sea Change Burlingame was supported by Climate Ready SMC, an initiative of the County of San Mateo Office of Sustainability.

 - City Council Presentation, December 2, 2019 - summary of effort and renderings of adaptation strategies